LonPi/voice-control-manga/README.md

 # voice-control-manga
 Voice control to read manga online hands free

-Built for mangafox

 **This is a for-fun project, accuracy and speed is a work in progress**

+Built for Mangafox.
 Made out pure laziness to touch the keyboard especially if I'm eating with my hands.

 Some prerequisites before executing program